ThomasByr/Phoenyx/helpme.md

     """
 ```

-All following methods are automatically called by the sandbox object when updating.
+All of the following methods are automatically called by SandBox when updating.

 * ``body.check_collision(other)`` checks the collision state of two bodies assuming they have standard shapes